 1. Make sure you Included Everything

-2. Make sure Every Paragraph is at least 4 Sentences
+2. Make Every Paragraph at least 4 Sentences

 The best paragraphs should be 4 – 7 sentences long.

-If you’ve got a 1, 2 or 3 sentence paragraph, look back through it.
-What points can you add?
+If you’ve got a 1, 2 or 3 sentence paragraph, make sure you go back through it.
+What new points can you include to make your paragraph better?
 Maybe you can:

 - Add a sentence at the start of the paragraph explaining what the paragraph is about;